minuscode/rumour-ruby/README.md

-# Rumour
+# rumour-ruby

-Rumour is a Ruby wrapper to communicate with Rumour REST API.
+**rumour-ruby** is a Ruby wrapper to communicate with Rumour REST API.

 ## Installation